ankit-rathi/Decision-Intelligence-Engine/README.md

 ![](https://cdn-images-1.medium.com/max/2600/1*WnX0hjQsLgV6_2k6UbRHRA.png)

+# About the Book

+This book explores how modern organizations design systems that convert observations of reality into better decisions.
+While data platforms, analytics, and machine learning have advanced rapidly, many organizations still struggle to translate these capabilities into measurable business impact.
+The central idea of this book is that the true purpose of data systems is to support decision-making.
+Using the framework Reality → Data → Intelligence → Decision → Action → Outcome → Learning, the book explains how data infrastructure, analytical models, and operational workflows can be integrated into decision intelligence systems that continuously improve decisions over time.
+Written for data professionals, product owners, and business leaders, the book provides a systems-oriented perspective on how data and AI can be aligned with real organizational outcomes.

 # Preface

 Over the past two decades, I have worked across multiple roles in the data and AI ecosystem—as a data scientist, data engineer, and data architect.
 During this time, I have had the opportunity to work primarily with enterprise organizations, product companies, and consulting firms.
 Across these environments, I have seen the evolution of data systems from traditional analytics platforms to modern data platforms and AI-driven systems.